Actively Recruiting

 - Bilateral cochlear implants

-- Prior treatment with platinum chemotherapy drugs
+- Prior treatment with cisplatin chemotherapy

-- Staff members of the NIDCD Sections or lead site investigators
+- Staff members of the NIDCD sections or lead site investigators

-- Children under 18 years
+- Under 18 years of age

 - Known allergy to atorvastatin or placebo components

-- Other severe or unstable medical conditions increasing safety risk or preventing study completion
+- Other severe or unstable medical conditions increasing safety risk

 - Expected use of aminoglycoside antibiotics